oconnor0/BeaconRoad/Pregens/DraconicWizard.md

 - Background:
 - Look:
 - Traits:
-- Virtue: **Resonance:** Beauty and splendor in the world reverberate within you and grow around you.
+- Virtue: **Resonance.** Beauty and splendor in the world reverberate within you and grow around you.
 - Vice: **Greed.** While dragons sleep on mountains, their descendents love gold and jewel.

 - Action Ratings: